 AmcacheParser: the complete guide to Eric Zimmerman's tool

-This guide is the canonical reference for the tool: what it parses, how to install it, how to read its output, where it fits in a DFIR workflow, and when you might prefer to run the same parsing logic in a browser without installing anything (which is what this site does).
+This guide is the canonical reference.
+What it parses, how to install it, how to read the output, where it fits in DFIR, and when you might prefer to run the same parsing logic in a browser without installing anything (which is what this site does).

-Credit where it's due.
+Credit.
 AmcacheParser is Eric Zimmerman's work.
-The in-browser parser hosted at amcacheparser.com is an independent project that re-implements the read path in Rust + WebAssembly for triage and education.
-It is not affiliated with Eric or his employer.
+The in-browser parser at amcacheparser.com is an independent project that re-implements the read path in Rust + WebAssembly for triage and education.
+Not affiliated with Eric or his employer.

 - Opens a Windows